gwilku/jscan-docs/dodge/ram.rst

 Failing to do that will result in an ABS error.

-If the above doesn't remove the errors, you might need to go to Adaptations > Radio Frequency Hub and run RFH Replace procedure (requires PIN).
+If the above doesn't remove the errors, you might need to go to Adaptations > Radio Frequency Hub and run RFH Replace procedure (requires PIN: read it via Adaptations > RFH > pin reading procedure).

 .. _troubleshooting: https://jscan-docs.readthedocs.io/en/latest/general/troubleshooting.html